Replacing the TLS certificate on a Synology NAS via the command line

 After obtaining the new certificate I could:

-• Update the relevant files, both in the FQDN and default directory, with the new certificate and key (details below).
+directory, with the new certificate and key (details below). - Reboot the NAS.

-• cert.pem: the certificate itself (in my case the certificate + intermediary)
+: the certificate itself (in my case the certificate + intermediary)chain.pem

-• chain.pem: the certificate chain (in my case the CA certificate)
+: the certificate chain (in my case the CA certificate)fullchain.pem

 Since the script I use to generate my certificates outputs the certificate plus intermediate, I guess that’s what I used in the web interface when I uploaded my certificate a year ago.
 I decided to do the same this time since it had been working so far.